foundata/guidelines/oci-container-image-guide.md

   'quay.io/foundata/example@sha256:<image-index-digest>'
 ```

-Manual signing experiments are outside ContainerWright and SHOULD use a disposable test key, never the release key.
+Manual signing experiments are outside ConClear and SHOULD use a disposable test key, never the release key.
 Keep them out of the public log.
 With Cosign 3.x, create a test-only [signing configuration](https://docs.sigstore.dev/cosign/system_config/custom_components/) without Fulcio, an OpenID Connect provider, Rekor or a timestamp authority.
 Store the signature in a Sigstore bundle and explicitly allow verification without transparency-log evidence:

 ```sh
 cosign signing-config create \